AOMix user registration | Publications | FAQ | AOMix | AOMix-CDA, AOMix-L, AOMix-S | ALP-Vibro | RedS | SWizard | SIG-JK | U2WIN

 Electron donation and polarization

-With AOMix-CDA, you can analyze the electronic structure and bonding in molecules in great detail, calculate charge transfer (CT) and electronic polarization (PL) contributions, evaluate the sigma- and pi- bonding interactions, etc. [PDF file]
+With AOMix-FO, you can analyze the electronic structure and bonding in molecules in great detail, calculate charge transfer (CT) and electronic polarization (PL) contributions, evaluate the sigma- and pi- bonding interactions, etc. [PDF file]

-1. AOMix-CDA.txt
+1. AOMix-FO.txt

 2. AOMix-MO-FO-alpha.txt